Self-Confirming Transformer for Belief-Conditioned Adaptation in Offline Multi-Agent Reinforcement Learning: Introduction

 This work answers this question affirmatively by introducing the self-confirming transformer (SCT) that learns to predict the opponent's move from the partial observation, which is then fed to the transformer itself to generate the ego agent's action, as depicted in \Cref{fig:sct}.
-The SCT is inspired by the self-confirming equilibrium (SCE) \cite{self-confirming}, a weaker variant of the seminal Nash equilibrium (NE) \cite{nash1951}.
-NE is a global notion built on collective rationality (see \eqref{eq:ne}), requiring every agent's compliance to deliver optimality.
-In contrast, SCE rests on subjective rationality, focusing on local consistency between one's observations and subjective conjectures on the opponent's future move, which leads to the term ``self-confirming'' (see \Cref{def:sce}).
-The intuition of adopting SCT is that offline data is collected using benchmark MARL policies (assumed to be NE), from which the transformer learns to play the equilibrium policy online under the wrong belief that other agents also use NE policies.
-In contrast, local consistency learned offline helps adjust the agent's belief according to the online observations.
-From an offline RL perspective, local consistency prevents the transformer from overfitting the offline data, creating online adaptability.
-Our contributions are as follows. \begin{itemize} \item We empirically present the curse of the nonstationary opponent that degrades offline MARL policies. \item We propose the self-confirming transformer (SCT) with the learning objective shifted from global optimality indicated by NE to local consistency of SCE to address the curse of the nonstationary opponent. \item We conduct extensive experiments in benchmark MARL environments to compare SCT with offline MARL baselines and recent transformer-based methods, where SCT demonstrates comparatively decent online adaptability. \end{itemize}
+The SCT is inspired by the self-confirming equilibrium (SCE) \cite{self-confirming}, a weaker variant of the seminal Nash equilibrium (NE) \cite{nash1951}, which does not assume every agent's compliance with NE policy.
+In contrast, SCE rests on subjective rationality, focusing on consistency between one's observations and subjective beliefs on the opponent's future move, which leads to the term ``self-confirming'' (see \Cref{def:sce}).
+From a sequence modeling perspective, the sheer difference between our SCT and previous transformers lies in that SCT creates a fictitious belief token as part of the input sequence, serving as the pre-conditioning for action generation, while prior works only use environment feedback (e.g., observations and rewards) to generate control actions.
+The additional belief generation in SCT, bearing a similar spirit to OM, prevents overfitting the offline data and helps the agent to adapt its action online.
+A summary of our contributions is as follows. \begin{itemize} \item We propose a novel auto-regressive self-confirming training, enabling the transformer to infer and adapt to the opponent's nonstationary policy without modifying its architecture. \item We conduct extensive experiments in benchmark MARL environments to demonstrate SCT's greater adaptability over offline MARL baselines and recent transformer models. \item We analyze SCT's equilibrium behavior in a structured iterated prisoner's dilemma, empirically certifying its self-confirming plays as instructed by self-confirming training. \end{itemize}